-Like most of the gold mines in Zimbabwe, Blanket is situated in a typical greenstone terrain, the 70 km long by 15 km wide Gwanda Greenstone belt.
+Like most of the gold mines in Zimbabwe, Blanket Mine is situated in a typical Archaean greenstone terrain, the 70 km long by 15 km wide Gwanda greenstone belt.
 This terrain comprises supra crustal metavolcanic rocks similar to those found in the Barberton area of South Africa and the Abitibi area of Canada.
-The Blanket property is the largest of the three remaining large gold producers, from a gold resource area that has given rise to no less than 268 gold mines.
+The Blanket Mine property is the largest of the three remaining large gold producers in a greenstone belt that has given rise to approximately 268 gold mines.